 Detective Sergeant Katherine Stevens had her suspicions about Bancroft, even sleeping with her son in order to obtain her DNA.
 However, Bancroft shot her during an armed raid, blaming the murder on a seasoned criminal.
 But has she got away with it?

-Despite a bullet to the head, Stevens is alive and in a coma — while the corrupt Bancroft has been given a promotion for her heroics.
+Despite a bullet to the head, Stevens remained alive (just about) and in a coma — while the corrupt Bancroft was given a promotion for her heroics.
+And that’s where we left things at the end of season one.

 Writer and creator Kate Brooke said: “In Bancroft I wanted to explore a contentious anti-heroine, a woman we love and loathe in equal measure.